zhixuan-lin/forgetting-transformer/README.md

 **WARNINGS**:
 1. We only support `attention_mask` that implements left padding.
 Passing `attention_mask` that implements right padding to the model would lead to incorrect results.
-2. Decoding with `attention_mask` set is not currently supported.
-We may fix this in the future.
+2. Decoding with `attention_mask` is supported but has not been thoroughly tested.
+If it is necessary to use `attention_mask` during decoding, we recommend you test this functionality and make sure it works for your use case.

-If you want to use the FoX time-mixing layer or the whole model, you need the following dependencies (again versions are pinned just in case):
+If you want to use the FoX time-mixing layer or the complete FoX model, you need the following dependencies (again versions are pinned just in case):

 ```bash
 pip install pytest einops numpy